c2corg/c2c_api-poc/docs/design-choices.md

 | name           | No        | Yes       | topoguide label   | ui_prefences["full_name"] | Just to pass the legacy test, to be dropped
 | forum_username | Yes       | Yes       | forum label       | name                      | login, topo label, forum label
 | email          | Yes       | No        | send email        | email                     | login, send email

+## Document revert does not exists in v7 ?

+*API is security, UI is ergonomy*.

+Any logged user CAN do a revert by hand with regular POST request.
+It's not that easy, but doable.
+And with a bot, it's easy.
+So there is no purpose to expose such a servie in the API **as it does not prevent revert form non-moderators**.
+UI can expose a revert-in-one-click only for moderator, but it will only be ergonomy, not security.